Basic Policy on Corporate Governance

 - Acquisition of company own shares stipulated in the Articles of Incorporation

-- Calling of Shareholders’ Meetings
+- Calling of the General Meetings of Shareholders

 - Approval of related party transactions

-- Appointment and removal of executive officers
+- Appointment and removal of the Executive Officers

 - Approval of financial statements, business reports and the annexed detailed statements thereof as well as provisional financial statements and consolidated financial statements